 The pilot light of your furnace needs to be on for your furnace to create warm air.
 If your pilot light is broken or isn’t staying on, then you’re absolutely going to need a technician to come out and provide some insight.
 Our technicians are extremely knowledgeable in the different types of furnaces and the types of repairs that need to happen for pilot lights to continue working.
 Whether your pilot light needs to be turned back on or it’s time to start considering new furnaces, our team will work diligently to provide you with quick answers so that you don’t have to go without heat for too long.

 Routine maintenance is one of the best ways to catch big problems early on.
-From thermometers that are reading incorrectly to dirty blowers and leaks in your air ducts, the team at Queen City Heating and Air can help.
-Contact our office today with any questions that you have, to get additional information on the services you’re interested in, or to schedule a time for one of our HVAC technicians to provide a consultation, we’ve got you covered!
+From thermometers that are reading incorrectly to dirty blowers and leaks in your air ducts, the team at Queen City Heating & Cooling can help.
+Contact our office today with any questions that you have, to get additional information on the services you’re interested in, or to schedule a time for one of our HVAC technicians to provide consultation, we’ve got you covered!